Microsoft/azure-docs.cs-cz/articles/active-directory/managed-identities-azure-resources/tutorial-windows-vm-access-storage-sas.md

 ---
-title: Použití spravované identity systém přiřadil virtuálního počítače Windows pro přístup k Azure Storage pomocí pověření SAS
+title: Tutorial`:` Use managed identity to access Azure Storage using SAS credential - Azure AD
-description: Kurz, který ukazuje, jak používat systém přiřadil virtuálního počítače s Windows spravované identity pro přístup k Azure Storage, pomocí pověření SAS místo přístupový klíč účtu úložiště.
+description: A tutorial that shows you how to use a Windows VM system-assigned managed identity to access Azure Storage, using a SAS credential instead of a storage account access key.
 services: active-directory
 documentationcenter: ''
 author: MarkusVi